 We are excited to announce a new pulmonary ventilator that aims to provide a more adequate solution to tackle this issue: VentFlow is an accessible and viable alternative, designed according to the geographic, human, and economic characteristics of Brazil, all while following the WHO’s “4As” principles: Availability, Affordability, Adoption, and Appropriate Use.

 Usually, this type of medical equipment is highly sophisticated, expensive, and takes up to 3 years to get to the market.
 VentFlow was conceived in only 35 days as an immediate response to the current crisis and has already been presented to Brazil’s Health Ministry.
-In the beginning of May 2020, we are awaiting certification by Anvisa (Brazil’s health regulation agency, equivalent to the FDA), enabling its production.
+It is currently awaiting certification by Anvisa (Brazil’s health regulation agency, equivalent to the FDA), enabling its production.

 In order to avoid supply chain challenges and expensive or proprietary components, VentFlow uses accessible parts that are readily available in established supply chains.

-We expect to have the first 400 units by the end of May and 5000 more by June.
-Initially, production will be made by medical equipment company Fanem with electronic components provided by Gertec.
-Production is expected to increase since the technology can be easily assembled and licensed by other producers’ partners to meet the growing demand.
+It is expected to be produced at large scale, since the technology can be easily assembled and licensed by other producers’ partners to meet the growing demand.
 It can be adapted to any region, serving mainly countries with development structures like Brazil.

 VentFlow: an exercise in agile innovation

 It was very important to develop this pulmonary ventilator to meet today’s demand and unique needs in the midst of a pandemic.
 Levi Girardi, one of the spokespersons for the initiative and CEO of Questtonó, explaining the core requirements: simplified usability (considering that most health workers are not used to operating even the most conventional ventilators), streamlined production, accessibly priced, and most importantly, medical grade.